Surgery for Smoother Contours in Austin

 Thigh lift surgery is a safe procedure, but it is involved.
 As with any surgery, there are risks of infection, poor wound healing, accumulation of fluids, and skin loss.
 With thigh lifts, other possible side effects can be asymmetry of your legs and numbness or changes in skin sensation in the surgery areas.
 In some cases, tissue sagging will not be fully alleviated, or patient expectations may merit a secondary procedure to fine-tune the contour of your thighs.

-As a board-certified plastic surgeon with extensive experience with both reconstructive plastic surgery and cosmetic plastic surgery, Dr. Fisher uses her surgical expertise to hide your incisions in locations such as natural creases whenever possible.
+Our plastic surgeons use their surgical expertise to hide your incisions in locations such as natural creases whenever possible.
 Still, there will be some visible scarring, particularly with an outer thigh lift.
 This will fade quite quickly after your recovery is complete.
-Patients are happy to have the tradeoff of some scarring in exchange for having their thighs now be slim, contoured, and devoid of loose, sagging skin.
+Most patients are happy to have the tradeoff of some scarring in exchange for having their thighs now be slim, contoured, and devoid of loose, sagging skin.

-Thigh lifts can already combine procedures, although it’s really simply an extension.
-For instance, if Dr. Fisher is combining a tummy tuck with an outer thigh lift, that can also be referred to as an extended tummy tuck, as the incision extends out around the flanks.
-If Dr. Fisher completes the incision circumferentially, a buttocks lift can be a part of the contouring, as well.
-These procedures can also be called a lower body lift.
+Thigh lifts can be combined with other body contouring procedures.
+For instance, if your surgeon is combining a tummy tuck with an outer thigh lift, that can also be referred to as an extended tummy tuck, as the incision extends out around the flanks.
+If your surgeon completes the incision circumferentially, a buttocks lift can be a part of the contouring, as well.
+This combination of procedures can also be called a lower body lift.

-If you’d like to extend the skin tightening and contouring of your thigh lift, you should discuss this with Dr. Fisher during your consultation.
-She can walk you through the options to determine the best route for you!
+If you’d like to extend the skin tightening and contouring of your thigh lift, you should discuss this with your surgeon during your consultation.
+They will walk you through the options to determine the best route for you.